-In his portraits, Rembrandt used both methods for suggesting the complexity of human character-- the left-left split, and, to a far greater degree, the "smudge" method that enabled him to portray simultaneous expressions.
+In his self-portrait, Rembrandt used both methods for suggesting the complexity of human character-- the left-right split, and, to a far greater degree, a "smudge" method that enabled him to portray multiple expressions of great complexity.

-In addition to showing faces in which a conflicting emotion was presented in each half of the face, Rembrandt even more often painted faces that contain several overlays of potential, competing, "virtual" expressions, held in suspension by emotionally charged but ambiguous dabs and smudges of paint at strategic spots on the face.
+In addition to showing a face with contrasting left and right halves, Rembrandt presents a face that contains several overlays of potential, competing, "virtual" expressions, held in suspension by emotionally charged but ambiguous dabs and smudges of paint at strategic spots.

 To view such a face, you must pull one expression out of it and gestalt it into a whole expression -- while at the same time, one or more potential states compete with the first emotion, tug at it, challenge it, qualify it, modulate it -- shift it from major to minor keys, play deep in the orchestra, in the second violins and violas -- a different, darker note, a note that belongs to the present but simultaneously belongs to several other shades of being.

-Through this approach Rembrandt gave his faces the sense of being definite but indefinite, distinct but changeable, whole but complex.
-They seem to change as you look at them.
-They seem alive.
-They seem human.
-And they raise the question of what it means to be human.
+Through this approach Rembrandt gave his self-portrait the sense of being definite but indefinite, distinct but changeable, whole but complex.
+The face seems to change as you look at it.
+It seems alive.
+Human.
+And It raises the question of what it means to be human.